-Cancer Research Classic: No. 8 Findlay Prep cruises to win, focused on La Lumiere
+Cancer Research Classic: No. 8 Findlay Prep cruises to win, focused on No. 1 La Lumiere

 The tunnel vision helped.

-Washington scored 16 points, grabbed five rebounds, swiped five steals and handed out seven assists with no turnovers to lead the Pilots past First Love Christian (Washington, Penn.)
+Washington scored 16 points, grabbed five rebounds, swiped five steals and handed out seven assists with no turnovers to lead the Pilots past First Love Christian (Washington, Pa.)
 99-78 Friday at the Cancer Research Classic.

 Pilots wing Lamine Diane was named MVP of the game after posting 20 points, five assists and four rebounds in the win.
 David Collins led the Knights with 31 points.